asanchezba/MATLAB/00_Variables/README.md

 # Variables in MATLAB

 The mostly used categories of data types of variables:
-'''
-a) Numeric data type: integer, float (single and double), and logical
+- Numeric data type: integer, float (single and double), and logical
-b) Character and string: character, string and cell array
+- Character and string: character, string and cell array
-c) Date and time
+- Date and time
-'''